Uploader CLI Reference

 --junit-paths <JUNIT_PATHS>

-a comma separated list of paths containing the test output files.
+Path to the test output files.
 File globs are supported.
+Remember to wrap globs in ""

 --org-url-slug <ORG_URL_SLUG>